MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2cdpextensionwpfsample.md

 ms.technology: webview
 ms.date: 02/18/2022
 ---
-# Sample using WebView2 Chrome DevTools Protocol extension in a WPF app
+# WebView2 sample: Chrome DevTools Protocol extension in a WPF app

-This WebView2 sample demonstrates how to use the Chrome DevTools Protocol in a WPF app.
+This WebView2 sample demonstrates how to use the WebView2 CDP extension to use the Chrome DevTools Protocol in a WPF app.

 See [WebView2 CDP Extension](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/SampleApps/WV2CDPExtensionWPFSample#readme).